jjstoessel/Scribe2NeoScribe/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 This is Delta software.
 It has not been extensively tested and will undergo significant revisions in the coming months.
-It currently serves to demonstrate how Scribe Software might be effectively converted into MEI-compliant data for future use and enhancement.
+It currently serves to demonstrate how Scribe data might be effectively converted into MEI-compliant data for future use and enhancement.
 The code is written by an autodidact and music historian, thus is not guaranteed to meet the expectations of computer scientists and programmers.

 J. Stoessel